You are here:

 Remote learning: how to make your own YouTube videos for effective teaching

-Some schools are using home-made teacher videos to continue education and keep pupils and teachers connected during this difficult time.
+Some schools have been using home-made teacher videos to continue education and keep pupils and teachers connected while they were closed.
 Here’s how you can do this, with examples from schools that are making it work for them.

 "Right now, it's not about the learning, it's about the connection"

 Says headteacher Dave Sammels of Mayflower Community Academy, Plymouth – a view we've heard echoed numerous times.

 - It’s so reassuring for children and their families to see their teacher’s face regularly, and hear a familiar voice

 - A video is more personal than an email or written instructions, and means teachers can continue to be a part of their pupils' lives